Quick answer

 Here’s your step-by-step roadmap.
 Follow it in order, and you’ll avoid the most common delays.

-5. Submit your individual artist license application.
-Send your completed application to the SD Department of Health along with proof of bloodborne pathogen training, identification, and the application fee.
+Submit your individual artist license application.
+File with your city’s licensing office (if it licenses artists) along with proof of bloodborne pathogen training, identification, and the application fee.

-6. Submit your establishment license application.
-This is a separate application.
+Submit your establishment license application.
+This is a separate application, also handled by your city.
 Include your studio address, floor plan, proof of equipment, and the establishment fee.

-7. Schedule and pass your facility inspection.
-The DOH will send an inspector to your location.
+Schedule and pass your facility inspection.
+The South Dakota DOH inspects your location against its state sanitation standards.
 They’ll check everything: autoclave logs, handwashing stations, waste disposal, workstation setup, and general cleanliness.
+Knowing what to expect during a health inspection means fewer surprises on the day.
 Fix any issues immediately if they flag them.

-8. Obtain local business permits.
+Obtain local business permits.
 Check with your city or county clerk for any additional permits.
-Sioux Falls, Rapid City, and Aberdeen each have their own business licensing requirements on top of state rules.
+Sioux Falls, Rapid City, and Aberdeen each set their own body art and business licensing requirements.

-10. Open your doors.
+Open your doors.
 Once you have both licenses in hand and your local permits squared away, you’re legal.
 Display your licenses where clients can see them.
-The state requires it.
+Local rules require it.

 The entire process typically takes 4 to 8 weeks.
 Delays usually happen because of incomplete applications or failed inspections.
 Double-check everything before you submit.